Plato's Ethics and Politics in The Republic

 To consider the objection, we first need to distinguish two apparently ideal cities that Socrates describes.
-The first, simple city is sketched very briefly, and is rejected by Glaucon as a “city of pigs” though Socrates calls it “the healthy city” (369b-372e).
+The first, simple city is sketched very briefly, and is rejected by Glaucon as a “city of pigs” though Socrates calls it “the healthy city” (369b–372e).
 It contains no provision for war, and no distinction among classes.
-The second, initially called by Socrates a “fevered city” and a “city of luxuries” (372e) but later purified of its luxuries (see especially 399e) and characterized as “Kallipolis” (527c2), includes three classes, two that guard the city and its constitution (ruling and auxiliary guardians) and one that produces the goods that the city needs.
-(At 543c-d, Glaucon suggests that one might find a third city, as well, by distinguishing between the three-class city whose rulers are not explicitly philosophers and the three-class city whose rulers are, but a three-class city whose rulers are not philosophers cannot be an ideal city, according to Socrates (473b-e).
-It is better to see Books Five through Seven as clarifications of the same three-class city first developed without full explicitness in Books Two through Four (cf. 497c-d, 499c-d).)
+The second, initially called by Socrates a “fevered city” and a “city of luxuries” (372e) but later purified of its luxuries (see especially 399e) and characterized as a beautiful city (“Kallipolis,” 527c2), includes three classes, two that guard the city and its constitution (ruling and auxiliary guardians) and one that produces what the city needs.
+(At 543c–d, Glaucon suggests that one might find a third city, as well, by distinguishing between the three-class city whose rulers are not explicitly philosophers and the three-class city whose rulers are, but a three-class city whose rulers are not philosophers cannot be an ideal city, according to Socrates (473b–e).
+It is better to see Books Five through Seven as clarifications of the same three-class city first developed without full explicitness in Books Two through Four (cf. 497c–d, 499c–d).)

 This is not to say that the first city is a mistake.
 Socrates introduces the first city not as a free-standing ideal but as the beginning of his account of the ideal, and his way of starting highlights two features that make the eventual ideal an ideal.
 One is the principle of specialization.
 With it Socrates sketches how people might harmoniously satisfy their appetitive attitudes.
 If reason could secure a society of such people, then they would be happy, and reason does secure a society of such people in the third class of the ideal city.
 (So the model turns out to be a picture of the producers in Kallipolis.)
-But the principle can also explain how a single person could flourish, for a version of it explains the optimal satisfaction of all psychological attitudes (442d-444a with 432b-434c).
+But the principle can also explain how a single person could flourish, for a version of it explains the optimal satisfaction of all psychological attitudes (442d–444a with 432b–434c).
 Indeed, this principle is central to the first “proof” for the superiority of the just life.
-The second feature crucial to Socrates' ideal enters when Glaucon insists that the first city is fit for pigs and not human beings.
-He objects that it lacks couches, tables, relishes, and the other things required for a symposium, which is the cornerstone of civilized human life as he understands it.
+The second feature crucial to Socrates’ ideal enters when Glaucon insists that the first city is fit for pigs and not human beings.
+He objects that it lacks couches, tables, relishes, and the other things required for a symposium, which is the cornerstone of civilized human life as he understands it (Burnyeat 1999).
 Glaucon is not calling for satisfaction of unnecessary appetitive attitudes, for the relishes he insists on are later recognized to be among the objects of necessary appetitive attitudes (559b).
 Rather, he is expressing spirited indignation, motivated by a sense of what is honorable and fitting for a human being.
 He insists that there is more to a good human life than the satisfaction of appetitive attitudes.
 This begins to turn Glaucon away from appetitive considerations against being just.
-It also completes the first city's introduction of the two kinds of arguments for the superiority of the just life, by appealing, as the pleasure proofs do, to the intrinsic value of different kinds of psychological satisfaction.
+It also completes the first city’s introduction of the two kinds of arguments for the superiority of the just life, by appealing, as the pleasure proofs do, to the intrinsic value of different kinds of psychological satisfaction.

 But if Socrates would not welcome the “utopianism” charge, does he successfully avoid it?
 This is not clear.
 It is difficult to show that the ideal city is inconsistent with human nature as the Republic understands it.
 Socrates supposes that almost all of its citizens—not quite all (415d–e)—have to reach their fullest psychological potential, but it is not clear that anyone has to do more than this.

 Nevertheless, we might make the “utopianism” charge stick by showing that the Republic is wrong about human nature.
-This version of the criticism is sometimes advanced in very sweeping terms: Plato's psychology is “too optimistic” about human beings because it underplays self-interest, say.
+This version of the criticism is sometimes advanced in very sweeping terms: Plato’s psychology is “too optimistic” about human beings because it underplays self-interest, say.
 In these general terms, the criticism is false.
 Socrates builds his theory on acute awareness of how dangerous and selfish appetitive attitudes are, and indeed of how self-centered the pursuit of wisdom is, as well.
-Indeed, it might be easier to argue in sweeping terms that the Republic's ideal city is too pessimistic about what most people are capable of, since it consigns most human beings to lives as slaves (433c-d, cf. 469b-471c) or as citizens who are slavishly dependent upon others' ruling (590c-d).
-Still, more specific criticisms of Plato's psychology may well be tenable, and these might show that the Republic is too optimistic about the possibility of its ideal city.
+In fact, it might be easier to argue in sweeping terms that the Republic’s ideal city is too pessimistic about what most people are capable of, since it consigns most human beings to lives as slaves (433c–d, cf. 469b–471c) or as citizens who are slavishly dependent upon others’ ruling (590c–d).
+Still, more specific criticisms of Plato’s psychology may well be tenable, and these might even show that the Republic is too optimistic about the possibility of its ideal city.

-Such criticism should be distinguished from a weaker complaint about the Republic's “utopianism.”
+Such criticism should be distinguished from a weaker complaint about the Republic’s “utopianism.”
 One might concede to the Republic its psychology, concede the possibility of the ideal city, and nevertheless insist that the ideal city is so unlikely to come about as to be merely fanciful.
 A hard-nosed political scientist might have this sort of response.
 But this sounds like nothing more than opposition to political theory proposing ideals that are difficult to achieve, and it is not clear what supports this opposition.
 It is not as though political theorizing must propose ideas ready for implementation in order to propose ideas relevant to implementation.
-The Republic's ideal can affect us very generally: we can consider the unity and harmony fundamental to it, and consider whether our own cities and souls should be allowed to fall short in unity and harmony where they do.
-But it can also work in more specific terms: we should be able to recognize and promote the strategies and policies crucial to the Republic's ideal, including careful moral education societally and habitual regulation of appetitive desire personally and the equal opportunity for work societally and the development of multiple kinds of psychological attitudes personally.
+The Republic’s ideal can affect us very generally: we can consider the unity and harmony fundamental to it, and consider whether our own cities and souls should be allowed to fall short in unity and harmony where they do.
+But it can also work in more specific terms: we should be able to recognize and promote the strategies and policies crucial to the Republic’s ideal, including careful moral education societally and habitual regulation of appetitive desire personally, or the equal opportunity for work societally and the development of multiple kinds of psychological attitudes personally.

 So the Republic’s ideal city might be objectionably nowhere-utopian, but the point is far from obvious.
 Of course, even if it is not nowhere-utopian, it might fail to be attractively ideal-utopian.
 We need to turn to other features of the second city that have led readers to praise and blame it.